swiftlang/swift-evolution/proposals/0390-noncopyable-structs-and-enums.md

 ```

 Mutable captures are subject to dynamic exclusivity checking like class
 properties are, and similarly cannot be consumed and reinitialized.
+When
+a closure escapes, the compiler isn't able to statically know when the closure
+is invoked, and it may even be invoked multiple overlapping times, or
+simultaneously on different threads if the closure is `@Sendable`, so the
+captures must always remain in a valid state for memory safety, and exclusivity
+of mutations can only be enforced dynamically.

 ```
 var escapedClosure: (@escaping (inout FileDescriptor) -> ())?